Reviews You Can Rely On

 The Decathlon Forclaz MT500 Air 50+10 is an all-around great backpacking pack and is our top choice for men — or anyone who fits its measurements — backpacking on a budget.
 When we first got our hands on this pack, we did multiple double-takes to ensure we saw the price correctly.
 This has all the same features you'll find in more expensive packs while still being super affordable.
 The suspension reminds us of some of the best trampoline mesh back panel systems we've seen.
 This back panel is comfortable and airy.
 The well-padded shoulder straps and hip belt round out a suspension system that evenly distributes pack weight between your hips, shoulders, and back.
 This pack has nine external pockets, so you'll have no shortage of options to keep your gear organized.
 You can access everything in the main pack body through the top, bottom, or front panel opening on this pack.
 Also included is a waterproof pack cover to keep all that gear dry in wet weather.
 And with all these features, it still weighs 3.7 pounds — a respectable weight for a full-featured pack.

-Even though there is a whopping six inches of torso length adjustability, the MT500 Air is only available in one size.
-If your torso length is less than 14 inches or greater than 20, this pack probably won't fit.
-Also, better options are available if you plan to carry loads of 35 pounds or more.
-One oddity worth mentioning is the asymmetrical side pockets.
-One side sports a stretchy bottle pocket, but the other side pocket is static and works only for water bottles, as the bottom is just a single strap.
-Weighing in on all the considerations, the Forclaz MT500 Air is an excellent choice for a full-featured backpacking pack at a very affordable price.
+The MT500 Air features a whopping six inches of torso length adjustability, but this pack only comes in one size.
+It probably won't fit if your torso length is less than 14 inches or greater than 20.
+Better options are also available if you intend to carry loads of 35 pounds or more.
+One oddity worth noting is the asymmetrical side pockets; one side features a stretchy bottle pocket, but the other side pocket is static and works only for water bottles, as the bottom is just a single strap.
 If you're looking for another comfortable pack and don't need as many exterior pockets, check out the Osprey Rook 65L.
+But all things considered, the Forclaz MT500 Air is our top choice for a full-featured backpacking pack at a very affordable price.

 Read more: Decathlon Forclaz MT500 Air 50+10 review